Types of software development contracts

-The main risks of use of a subscription contract for optimization within the holding group are:
+The principal risks of the use of a subscription contract for optimization within the holding group are:

-1) the excessive simplicity of the contract, as evidence of a feigned deal.
+1) the extreme simplicity of the agreement, as evidence of a feigned deal.

 2) incomplete and untimely recording of works performed under the contract.

-Remember that if the terms of the contract do not fit the ordinary business practice of relations between independent parties it may indicate the pretense of the transaction in order to obtain unreasonable tax benefits.
-The analysis of the documentation can indicate the same issue.
+Remember that if the terms of the contract do not fit the regular business practice of relations between independent parties it may indicate the pretense of the transaction to obtain unreasonable tax benefits.
+The analysis of the documentation can report the same issue.

 Make sure that all the works are thoroughly detailed in reports to eliminate tax risks.

-Advantages for the contractor: the contractor is provided with stable financing over the period of the contract.
+Advantages for the contractor: the contractor provided with stable financing throughout the contract.

 Risk reduction: put a limit on the amount of work performed for a monthly fee.
-If the limit exceeds, an extra payment should be conducted.
-The payment should either be fixed in a contract beforehand or agreed upon according to the specifics and the amount of additional works.
+If the limit exceeds, extra payment should be conducted.
+The payment should either be fixed in a contract beforehand or agreed upon according to the specifics and the amount of additional work.

 Conclusion on what software development contract type to chose

-There is no unequivocal answer on which contract to choose.
+There is no straightforward answer on which contract to use.